-- include hearing and noise safety, power and hand tool safety, fire prevention and protection, hazardous materials safety, and other safety requirements.
-(D) - 1032 Blueprints and Layouts Develops basic skills in reading blueprints and introduces students to a variety of working drawings.
-Develops skills necessary to interpret sketches and prints common to the metal working field.
-American Welding Society standard weld symbols are introduced for each basic joint for weldment fabrication.
-(D) - 1042 Computer Aided Design (CAD) Introduces CAD 2D fundamental concepts for constructing basic shapes and symbols to creating multiview drawings.
-Takes a hands-on approach to 2D CAD techniques and concepts in construction, metal fabrication and related fields.
-(D) - 2863 Principles of Technology Explores today's engineering and technology fields, as well as the multifaceted role of the technologist.
-Topics of study include concepts and terminologies used in engineering, applied mathematics, use of the scientific calculator, units and dimensions used in business and industry, and team-work and problem solving techniques.
-Students are introduced to the use of personal computers and computer applications.
+- 2863 Principles of Technology Explores today's engineering and technology fields, as well as the multifaceted role of the technologist.
+Includes topics of concepts and terminologies used in engineering, applied mathematics, use of the scientific calculator, units and dimensions used in business and industry, and team-work and problem solving techniques.
+Introduces students to the use of personal computers and computer applications.
 Lecture with application 3 hours per week.
 (D) - 2883 Introduction to Quality Control Deals with universal principles of quality assurance in a technical environment.
-Topics include mechanics of a quality system, planning a quality information system, quality practice, system elements and controls, and definitions of quality.
+Includes topics of mechanics of a quality system, planning a quality information system, quality practice, system elements and controls, and definitions of quality.
 Lecture three hours per week.
 (D)